koh-zhe-wei/BrainWaves/README.md

 reflected in Diagram 1 below.
 Once confirmed, they will then unlock access to each other’s numbers to make arrangements for their tuition schedules.

-## *Progress Tracking - Gamification Component*

-Tutors are given a starting level based on their experience level (number of teaching years, academic qualifications).
-Tutors can earn experience points - by teaching more students and getting good reviews and leveling up.
-This is reflected on a progress bar.
-There is a feedback component where students can give a rating and written review for their tutor after the tuition duration is over.
-This helps improve the transparency and quality of tutors on the platform.